Home Decluttering Hacks for Messy People

 • Sunday – Office/Planning day

-But this idea works for anything.
+The good news is this idea works for anything.
 Want to declutter and organize your closet?
 Break it down into sections for each day.

 • Monday – Go through and declutter pants, shorts, and jeans.